microsoft/RangesOnMobile/StudyApp/README.md

-# RangesOnMobile: Application Source Code
+# Experiment Application Source Code

 A mobile-only web application for evaluating alternative visual representations of quantitative ranges for value retrieval and comparison tasks spanning different granularities of time.

+An instance of the application is running at [aka.ms/ranges](http://aka.ms/ranges), which can be viewed device running the Chrome or Safary mobile web browser.

 Maintained by [Matthew Brehmer](https://github.com/mattbrehmer).